-Earlier, the laws in India did not include limiting liability of customers in case of financial fraud.
+Earlier, the laws in India did not include limiting the liability of customers in case of financial fraud.
 However, an unprecedented hike in unauthorised transaction complaint and financial frauds have come to light in recent years.
 To address the same, RBI guidelines for unauthorised transactions keep revising from time to time.
-The latest RBI guidelines for UPI frauds in banks, unauthorised transaction on credit card and debit cards and other online modes require banks to refund the amount.
-For that purpose, unauthorised transaction complaint has to be reported without delay.
-While availing electronic payment services, banks have been instructed to register customer’s contact number (email ID as well) so that each and every transaction alert is communicated to that number.
-In that case, it is easy for customers to notice and report unauthorised transaction complaint and refunds can be initiated accordingly.
+The latest RBI guidelines for UPI frauds in banks, unauthorised transactions on credit card and debit cards, and other online modes require banks to refund the amount.
+For that purpose, an unauthorised transaction complaint has to be reported without delay.
+While availing electronic payment services, banks have been instructed to register the customer’s contact number (email ID as well) so that each and every transaction alert is communicated to that number.
+In that case, it is easy for customers to notice and report unauthorised transaction complaints and refunds can be initiated accordingly.

-However, delay in reporting and also participation in the commitment of online financial frauds may affect the limiting liability of customers as per RBI.
+However, delays in reporting and also participation in the commitment of online financial frauds may affect the limiting liability of customers as per RBI.
 Once the matter is proven to fall under an unauthorised transaction complaint, banks have to process the refund within 10 days.
-The complaint also needs to be resolved within 90 days as per RBI guidelines for disputed transaction.
-If the officials comment that the bank won't refund unauthorised transaction since details were disclosed by the customer for which no cyber complaint is lodged, cyber crimes lawyer may help clear the further path.
+The complaint also needs to be resolved within 90 days as per RBI guidelines for disputed transactions.
+If the officials comment that the bank won't refund unauthorised transactions since details were disclosed by the customer for which no cyber complaint was lodged, a cyber crimes lawyer may help clear the further path.

-RBI guidelines for unauthorised transactions clearly provide limited liability of customers in case of unauthorised transaction complaint.
-There are some guidelines regarding bank frauds complaints which require customers not to disclose private information like an OTP, CVV, etc. and report unauthorised transaction on credit card or any other online mode without delay.
-If an unauthorised transaction complaint is received within 24 hours and there is no negligence on part of the customer, 100% refund is provided.
-However, if it is the customer’s negligence which resulted in unauthorised transactions, the customer has to bear all loss till the matter is reported to the concerned bank.
-Once the banker comes to know about bank frauds complaints, any further unauthorised transaction has to be borne by the bank only.
+RBI guidelines for unauthorised transactions provide limited liability to customers in case of unauthorised transaction complaints.
+There are some guidelines regarding bank fraud complaints that require customers not to disclose private information like an OTP, CVV, etc., and report the unauthorised transaction on the credit card or any other online mode without delay.
+If an unauthorised transaction complaint is received within 24 hours and there is no negligence on the part of the customer, a 100% refund is provided.
+However, if it is the customer’s negligence that resulted in unauthorised transactions, the customer has to bear all loss till the matter is reported to the concerned bank.
+Once the banker comes to know about bank fraud complaints, any further unauthorised transaction has to be borne by the bank only.
 Click here for official RBI guidelines in this regard.

-If neither the bank nor the customer is at fault and third party breach led to unauthorised transaction complaint, the following rule applies for refund:
+If neither the bank nor the customer is at fault and a third-party breach led to an unauthorised transaction complaint, the following rule applies for a refund:

-If the customer is at fault by sharing the credentials to unauthorised person, he/ she will have to bear with the losses until reported to the concerned banker.
-Once the bank frauds complaints are registered with the concerned bank and another unauthorised transaction takes place thereafter, the same has to be borne by the bank as per RBI guidelines for unauthorised transactions.
+If the customer is at fault for sharing the credentials with an unauthorised person, he/ she will have to bear the losses until reported to the concerned banker.
+Once the bank fraud complaints are registered with the concerned bank and another unauthorised transaction takes place thereafter, the same has to be borne by the bank as per RBI guidelines for unauthorised transactions.

 Also, if financial fraud takes place due to contributory fraud or negligence of the bank, the customer enjoys zero liability regardless of whether or not the unauthorised transaction complaint is lodged with the bank.
 Things can be clarified through expert opinion via banking lawyers.